Quora User Expresses Annoyance At Dogs Suddenly Coming Up To Them, Asks Pet Owners Why They Do This

 Not all dog owners, of course.
 But…

 Our Willow is a rescue, and his early life has left him terrified of other dogs.
-We have spent a lot of time socialising him and joining in group dog-walking outings, but if a strange dog approaches him his fear instinct kicks in.
+We have spent a lot of time socializing him and joining in group dog-walking outings, but if a strange dog approaches him, his fear instinct kicks in.

-We are hypervigilant with him, and apply distraction techniques, but sometimes an in-your-face dog is allowed by its owner to come too close.
-Irresponsible dog owners who tend to claim “He was only being friendly!” and “Let them sort it out themselves.”
+We are hypervigilant with him and apply distraction techniques, but sometimes an in-your-face dog is allowed by its owner to come too close.
+Irresponsible dog owners tend to claim, “He was only being friendly!” and “Let them sort it out themselves.”

 The OP shouldn't generalize owners and their dogs.